jamesb2413/Optimized-Strassen-Matrix-Multiplication/README.md

+## Optimizing Strassen Matrix Multiplication and Using it to Determine the Number of Triangles in a Graph
 A project for Harvard's Data Structures and Algorithms course.
 Simulating Kruskal's Minimum Spanning Tree algorithm on random, complete, undirected graphs.
 A graph with n vertices is complete if all n choose 2 pairs of vertices are edges in the graph.